csikasote/bigc/README.md

 ---------------------------------------------

 #### 1. Introduction
 This repository contains the data resources for the project `multimodal datasets for the Bemba language`.
-The dataset contains 15, 138 image-grounded-conversations in the Bemba language of Zambia recorded by mostly native Bemba speakers.
+The dataset contains 15, 138 image-grounded-conversations in the Bemba language of Zambia.
 The dataset will enable the development of `speech recognition`, `speech and text translation` applications, as well as facilitate research in language grounding and multimodal model development.

-##### Data Summary
+The summary of the dataset is given below:

 <div class="tg-wrap"><table>
 <thead>